microsoft/nnfusion/README.md

 cmake . && make -j
 ./main_test
 ```
 6. The output of NNFusion should be Tensors with value and model iteration times.
-Using the example model `frozen_lstm_l8s8h256_bs1.pb`, you will see the output of this model and a summary of perfomance:
+Using the example model `frozen_lstm_l8s8h256_bs1.pb`, you will see the output of this model and a summary of performance:
 ```
 Result_2261_0:
 8.921492e-03 1.182088e-02 8.937406e-03 7.932204e-03 1.574194e-02 3.844390e-03 -1.505094e-02 -1.112035e-02 5.026608e-03 -8.032205e-03  .. (size = 256, ends with 1.357487e-02);